Why This Recipe Works

 Heat the butter in a 10-inch nonstick skillet over medium-high heat until foaming.
 Add the chopped vegetable mixture and cook, stirring and tossing frequently, until it is softened and most of the liquid has evaporated, about 5 minutes; the mixture should start to darken a bit.
 Stir in the buttermilk mixture, bring to a simmer, and cook until reduced by half, about 10 minutes.
 Transfer to the bowl with the mushrooms and bread, stir thoroughly to combine, and let stand until cool enough to handle, about 10 minutes.

-Add the meat mixture to the bowl, along with the eggs, cheese, parsley, 1 tablespoon salt, and 1 teaspoon pepper.
+Add the ground meat to the bowl, along with the eggs, cheese, parsley, 1 tablespoon kosher salt (or half that volume in table salt), and 1 teaspoon pepper.
 With clean hands, mix gently until everything is thoroughly combined and homogeneous; it will be fairly loose.
 Pull off a teaspoon-sized portion of the mixture, place it on a microwave-safe plate, and microwave it on high power until cooked through, about 15 seconds.
 Taste the cooked piece for seasoning and add more salt and/or pepper as desired.

 Adjust an oven rack to the lower-middle position and preheat the oven to 350°F. When the oven is hot, remove the meatloaf from the refrigerator and, without removing the foil cover, carefully invert it onto the rimmed baking sheet.
 Loosen the foil and spread it out, leaving the pan on top of the meatloaf (see note).
 Fold up the edges of the foil to trap the liquid that escapes from the meatloaf while baking.
 Bake until just beginning to set (the top should feel firm to the touch), about 30 minutes.